Last chance to change flag before republic - PM

 The official voting period starts on Thursday and ends on 24 March.

-Next story in National: Act's plans 'suspicious', environment group says
+Next story in New Zealand: Act's plans 'suspicious', environment group says

 Joining the discussion couldn’t be easier.
 Simply sign up using your existing Facebook or Twitter account or create a new login.
 And make sure to read the rules.
 Here is a list of other stories that have comments.